Cliff Richard: Personal life

-Richard's father, Rodger Webb, died in 1961, aged 56, and that had a great impact on Richard.
+Richard's father, Rodger Webb, died in 1961, aged 56, which greatly affected Richard.
 He later said: "My father died very young.
 He missed the best parts of my career.
 When my father was sick, we became very close."
 Richard's mother, Dorothy, died in October 2007, aged 87, after a decade with Alzheimer's disease.
 In a 2006 interview, he spoke about the difficulties he and his sisters had in dealing with their mother's condition.

 Richard is a lifelong bachelor.
-In a three-page letter written in October 1961 to "his first serious girlfriend", Australian dancer Delia Wicks, made public in April 2010 after her death from cancer, Richard wrote, "Being a pop singer I have to give up one priceless thing – the right to any lasting relationship with any special girl.
+In a three-page letter written in October 1961 to "his first serious girlfriend", Australian dancer Delia Wicks, which was made public in April 2010 after her death from cancer, Richard wrote, "Being a pop singer I have to give up one priceless thing – the right to any lasting relationship with any special girl.
 I've just had to make, probably, one of the biggest decisions I'm ever going to make and I'm hoping that it won't hurt you too much."
 The couple had been dating for 18 months.
 In the letter he goes on to say, "I couldn't give up my career, besides the fact that my mother and sisters, since my father's death, rely on me completely.
 I have showbiz in my blood now and I would be lost without it."
 Richard urged her to "find someone who is free to love you as you deserve to be loved" and who "is able to marry you".

 After Delia Wicks died in 2010, aged 71, her brother Graham Wicks said that she had been "devastated" by Richard's decision to end their relationship, describing Richard as "a very pleasant man".

 At the age of 22, a year after his relationship with Delia Wicks ended, Richard had a brief romance with the actress Una Stubbs.
 Later in the 1960s, Richard considered marriage to the dancer Jackie Irving.
 Richard described Irving as "utterly beautiful" and says for a time they were "inseparable".
 Irving went on to marry Adam Faith.

 In his autobiography, Richard stressed that "sex is not one of the things that drives me", but he also wrote of his seduction by Carol Costa, who at the time was the estranged wife of Jet Harris.

 In the 1980s, Richard considered asking Sue Barker, a former French Open tennis champion and Wimbledon semi-finalist, if she would agree to marry him.
 In 2008, Richard said of his relationship with Barker: "I seriously contemplated asking her to marry me, but in the end I realised that I didn't love her quite enough to commit the rest of my life to her."